dirkjanm/BloodHound.py/README.md

 - *ObjectProps* - Performs Object Properties collection for properties such as LastLogon or PwdLastSet
 - *All* - Runs all methods above, except LoggedOn

-Muliple collectionmethods should be separated by a comma, for example: `-c Group,LocalAdmin`
+Multiple collectionmethods should be separated by a comma, for example: `-c Group,LocalAdmin`

 You can override some of the automatic detection options, such as the hostname of the primary Domain Controller if you want to use a different Domain Controller with `-dc`, or specify your own Global Catalog with `-gc`.